rocmarchive/hcFFT/docs/source/index.rst

        ``./install.sh test=ON``

-Once done with the above steps the libhcblas.so and associated headers gets installed under system path.
+Once done with the above steps the libhcfft.so and associated headers gets installed under system path.

 To uninstall the library, invoke the following series of commands